 Croup is infectious inflammation of the larynx and trachea usually in children.
 Croup typically interferes with breathing and causes a barking cough.
 The individual may be without a fever or have a low-grade fever.
 Viruses usually cause the inflammation of the larynx (voice box and vocal cords), trachea (windpipe), and/or bronchi that is characteristic of croup.
-Common viruses involved include adenovirus and respiratory syncytial virus, or RSV.
+Common viruses involved include parainfluenza types 1, 2, 3, adenovirus, and respiratory syncytial virus (or RSV) although many other viral types may also cause croup; even a bacterium, Mycoplasma pneumoniae, may occasionally cause the disease.
 Croup occurs mainly in children 6 months to 3 years of age, although older children and adults can be infected.
 Another type of croup is spasmodic croup.
 Spasmodic croup is almost identical to croup, but it is caused by an allergic reaction.
 Spasmodic croup occurs far less frequently than "croup" and has the same features, except it is not contagious.

 Is croup contagious?

 Croup is very contagious.
 It is spread by airborne droplets usually from an infected child to another child or adult.
 Croup viruses can be transferred to pregnant women, but the viruses that cause croup should not affect the fetus.
 However, pregnant women may have more serious symptoms with croup than non-pregnant women.

 Croup is a very common ailment in children (average age is about 2 years old) and is considered to be highly contagious to other children.
 The viruses that cause group are easily spread through the air by mucus droplets during sneezing or coughing, through direct person-to-person contact, as well as by indirect contact when items such as toys, utensils, cups, and other objects have contaminated mucus on them from an infected child.